BLUEBL0B/Secret-Sing-Box/README-ENG.md

 > [!IMPORTANT]
 > On some devices, "stack": "system" in tun interface settings in client configs might not work.
 In such cases, it is recommended to replace it with "gvisor" by using option 4 in sbmanager.

-[Android and iOS:](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Client-Guidelines/Sing-Box-Android-iOS-en.md) the guide is given for Android, the interface is different in iOS, but it has similar settings.
+[Android and iOS:](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Client-Guidelines/Sing-Box-Android-iOS-en.md) the guide is given for Android, the app interface is different on iOS, but it has similar settings.

 [Windows:](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/Client-Guidelines/Sing-Box-Windows-en.md) this method is recommended due to more complete routing settings, but you can also import the link to [Hiddify](https://github.com/hiddify/hiddify-app/releases/latest) client app.